Mubelotix/stotra/README.md

 - Added a notice indicating that the leaderboard is only updated every few minutes
 - Added a safeguard to prevent users from cheating by selling illiquid scam assets
 - Made the leaderboard scale to multiple hundred of unique quotes
+- Fixed the leadboard breaking entirely when a quote is removed
+- Fixed error messages not being displayed when loading the portfolio fails

 <div align="center">
   <a href="https://github.com/github_username/repo_name">